-Driving in Snow - Nxtgen Driving Academy
+fbpx Driving in Snow - NG Driving Group Ltd

 Snowy conditions can make driving a real challenge for motorists and can even lead to an accident.
 With this in mind it is crucial to prepare yourself adequately before embarking on a journey in the snow.
 It is worth knowing how to prepare yourself and your car, while also considering different ways to approach your driving when faced with adverse conditions.
 The following tips can help make the journey safer.